cosm/cosm-arduino/README.md

 A library for Arduino to make it easier to talk to Cosm (the service formerly known as Pachube).

-This library **requires** the HTTP Client library at https://github.com/amcewen/HttpClient, (which should be included in Arduino 1.0.1.)
+This library **requires** the HTTP Client library at https://github.com/amcewen/HttpClient

 ##Features